pnlbwh/TBSS/docs/IO_TUTORIAL.md

 --modality MODALITY
 -c CASELIST
 -o OUTDIR
---enigma or --fmrib or --study or yourOwnTemplates --ncpu 16 # default is 4, using just bsub will not help unless you specify --ncpu
+--enigma or --fmrib or --studyTemplate or yourOwnTemplates --ncpu 16 # default is 4, using just bsub will not help unless you specify --ncpu
 ```